spatialos/UnrealGDK/SpatialGDK/Documentation/content/get-started/starter-template/get-started-template-cloud.md

 #### Optional: Launch Simulated Players

-[Simulated players]({{urlRoot}}/content/simulated-players) are game clients running in the cloud, mimicking real players of your game from a connection flow and server-worker load perspective.
+[Simulated players]({{urlRoot}}/content/simulated-players) are game clients mimicking real players of your game from the perspective of connection flow and server-worker load.
 This means they’re useful for scale testing.

 To create an additional deployment with simulated players, in the **Simulated Players** section:

 1. Check the box next to **Add simulated players**.
-1. In the **Deployment Name** field, enter enter a name for your simulated player  deployment.
+1. In the **Deployment Name** field, enter a name for your simulated player deployment.
 This labels the deployment in the [Console]({{urlRoot}}/content/glossary#console).
 1. In the **Number of Simulated Players** field, choose the number of simulated players you want to start.
 1. (Optional) If needed, change the **Region**.

 <%(#Expandable title="Developing Simulated Players")%>

-A basic implementation of Simulated Players is included in this project, which you can try out by deploying them and find out by exploring the source (look for `SimulatedPlayerCharacter_BP`).
+A basic implementation of Simulated Players is included in this project.
+You can find out more about it by exploring the source (look for `SimulatedPlayerCharacter_BP`) and try it out by deploying them.
 For more information on developing Simulated Players for you project, see the [reference page]({{urlRoot}}/content/simulated-players).

 <%(/Expandable)%>